Deck the Walls: 6 Smart Reasons Why You Should Paint Your Interior Walls Before Decorating for the Holidays

 Let Your Walls Shine This Holiday Seasons

-If you’re deciding which rooms to paint before the holidays, start with the ones where people gather most — the living room, kitchen, dining area, and entryway.
+If you’re deciding which rooms to paint before the holidays, start with the ones where people gather most, like the living room, kitchen, dining area, and entryway.
 These high‑traffic spaces make the biggest impression and set the tone for your home.
 It's not just about changing up the colors; it’s part of how you prep for the holidays and create a warm, welcoming environment that feels ready for guests, decorations, and celebration.
 Painting your home's interior in winter is one of the easiest ways to give your home a refreshed, comfortable ambiance, so you can focus on what really matters: enjoying the holidays in a space that feels just right.

 Thinking About Repainting Before the Holidays Hit Full Swing?